Skip to content

 Perf Paranoid

-The perf_event_paranoid setting in /proc/sys/kernel/perf_event_paranoid controls access to performance monitoring features:
+The perf_event_paranoid setting in /proc/sys/kernel/perf_event_paranoid controls which performance monitoring features are available to users without CAP_PERFMON (or CAP_SYS_ADMIN before Linux 5.8):

 Value Access Level